Panda-Lewandowski/awesome-ai-forensics/README.md

 ---

-## Where the model itself ran
+## Local runtimes and clients

-If the model ran locally there is a second evidence base entirely, and it is often richer than the cloud one, because nothing was stateless.
+Where the model ran locally — or where a desktop client held the conversation even though inference happened elsewhere — there is a second evidence base, often richer than the cloud one.

 ### Local runtimes and desktop clients

-Windows paths from *[LangurTrace, FSI:DI 54 (2025), Appendix A](https://www.sciencedirect.com/science/article/pii/S2666281725001271)* (open access); cross-platform coverage in *[Murtuza, arXiv:2603.23996](https://arxiv.org/abs/2603.23996)*
+Windows paths from *[LangurTrace, FSI:DI 54 (2025), Appendix A](https://www.sciencedirect.com/science/article/pii/S2666281725001271)* (open access), verified on Windows 11 Pro 24H2 build 26100.3775 with Ollama 0.6.5, Chatbox 1.11.8, LM Studio 0.3.14, Msty 1.8.5, Jan 0.5.16 and GPT4All 3.10.0.
+Cross-platform coverage, including memory, in *[Murtuza, arXiv:2603.23996](https://arxiv.org/abs/2603.23996)*

 | App | Artifact | Location |
 |---|---|---|